attempt-this-online/attempt-this-online/docs/api.md

 **you must have explicit permission from me to use the API**.

 ## Websocket connect `/api/v1/ws/execute`
-Socket flow is pretty simple; the sequence of messages looks like this:
+Socket flow looks like this:

 - connect to websocket
-- client sends message 1 (as a binary message)
+- client sends request message
-- server sends message 2 (as a binary message)
+- server sends stdout and stderr messages
-- server closes connection
+- server sends done message

+All messages are of binary type.

+The same connection can be reused for multiple requests, but only one request at a time.
+If a second request is sent during the execution of the first request, it will be silently ignored.

+The server will not close the connection unless the client does, or an error occurs.

 Websocket close codes are:
 - Normal closure (1000): everything was ok